 MUUSJA, the Minnesota Unitarian Universalist Social Justice Alliance, connects the nonpartisan faith-based social and environmental action teams of 25 Unitarian Universalist congregations across Minnesota, together with community allies, to create a more just and loving world.
+As one part of this work, we join with other nonpartisan faith-based and community groups to encourage civic participation and an accessible, equitable electoral process.
 We honor and promote voting as the way we all choose people who will decide how to pay for and share whatever we all need to thrive, such as clean air and water, schools and hospitals, roads and bridges, and so forth.

-Although Minnesotans have great overall "turnout," Black and Hispanic voters are disproportionately less likely to register and vote.
-The legislature did well in 2023 to formalize use of voter information posters and interpreters at the polls, restoring the vote to formerly incarcerated persons, and pre-registering high school students.
+Although Minnesotans are justly proud of our overall "turnout," Black and Hispanic voters are disproportionately less likely to register and vote.
+That is The legislature did well in 2023 to formalize use of voter information posters and interpreters at the polls, restoring the vote to formerly incarcerated persons, and pre-registering high school students.
 Those laws need to be buttressed by a law designed to prevent deliberate or inadvertent discriminatory practices and policies.
 MUUSJA supports the Minnesota Voting Rights Act, HF3527 because it explicitly protects our state from discriminating against voters on the basis of race or language minority status, and provides for citizen redress, at a time when some federal election protections seeking to ensure equal access have eroded.